inmanta/inmanta-core/docs/model_developers/modules.rst

 dependencies.
 This will ensure that the orchestrator server will always work with the exact versions specified.
 You can achieve this with ``inmanta project freeze --recursive --operator "=="``.
-This command will freeze all module depdencies to their exact version as they currently exist in the Python environment.
-The recursive option makes sure all module depdencies are frozen, not just the direct dependencies.
-In other words, if the project depdends on module ``a`` which in turn depends on module ``b``, both modules will be pinned to their current version in ``pyproject.toml``.
+This command will freeze all module dependencies to their exact version as they currently exist in the Python environment.
+The recursive option makes sure all module dependencies are frozen, not just the direct dependencies.
+In other words, if the project depends on module ``a`` which in turn depends on module ``b``, both modules will be pinned to their current version in ``pyproject.toml``.

 Manual export